Where to Find Oregon Agates

 Agates typically form by the deposition of silica from groundwater in the cavities of igneous rocks.
 This is why sometimes some of the larger agates you find have smooth, round surfaces.
 Essentially, the igneous rock the agate formed inside of was a mold for the agate.
 Fortunately, the state of Oregon is prime for creating incredible looking agates.

 There are many places that agates can be found in the state of Oregon.
 One of the most popular places that people look for them are along the hundreds of miles of public beaches.
 Oregon is special in the fact that all of the beaches in the state are open to the public, which makes them a great destination for rockhounds from all over the world.

-Sadly, this is the case with many of the popular agate hunting locations along Oregon’s coast.
+Sadly, hunting agates on Oregon beaches seems to get more and more difficult at many of the popular agate hunting locations along Oregon’s coast.
 This prompted me to come up with an updated, more current list of several of the more successful locations you can find Oregon agates.
-As a bonus, I will even throw in one of my secret locations in Oregon where large quantities of agates abound!

-I highly recommend one to every beachcomber.
-You’ll never have to bend over again to grab those agates!
+I highly recommend the sand dipper to every beachcomber.
+You’ll never have to bend over again to grab those agates or other beach finds!